shadow-robot/sr-visualization/sr_data_visualization/readme.md

 # sr_data_visualization

-This is a package to graphically display data coming out of the Dexterous Hand.
+This is a package to graphically display data coming out of the Shadow Hand.

 ## How to use it